oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 };
 ```

-The hook will call Auth0 `getAccessTokenSilently()` and will trigger a token refresh if the access token is expired.
-Then it will update axios interceptors to set the updated bearer token value in the request headers.
+The hook will call Auth0's `getAccessTokenSilently()` and trigger a token refresh if the access token expires.
+Then, it will update Axios interceptors to set the updated bearer token value in the request headers.
 Create the `useAsyncWithToken` hook:

 __useAsyncWithToken.tsx__